Welcome to your Prometric | DHA | HAAD mock test 5

 17.

-A parent of three young children has contracted tuberculosis.
-Which should the nurse expect the health care provider to prescribe for members of the family who have a positive reaction to the tuberculin skin test and are candidates for treatment?
+A parent of three young children is diagnosed with tuberculosis (TB).
+During the home assessment, the nurse learns that family members have been exposed.
+Which treatment should the nurse expect the health care provider to prescribe for children who have a positive tuberculin skin test and are candidates for therapy?

 18.

-A client is diagnosed with varicose veins, and the nurse teaches the client about the pathophysiology associated with this disorder.
-The client asks, “What can I do to help myself?”
-What should the nurse respond?
+A 50-year-old client is diagnosed with varicose veins and expresses concern about managing symptoms.
+During a teaching session about the condition, the client asks, “What can I do to help myself?”
+How should the nurse respond?

 19.